 Walking and running stimulates brain chemicals that promote happiness and relaxation.
 Regular exercise also boosts energy by directing oxygen and nutrients to tissues.
 Falling asleep faster and into a deeper sleep is also a common result of regular exercise.
 With a home treadmill, daily exercise is available in the room next door.
 People can quickly start to reap the benefits of exercise.

 There are also unseen benefits to daily exercise.
-A few minutes walking or running on the treadmill each day can combat heart disease.
+A few minutes on the treadmill each day can combat heart disease.
 The activity promotes healthy cholesterol levels.
 Increased blood flow from exercising can also strengthen the heart and reduce the resting heart rate.
 These improvements make heart disease less likely.

-Treadmills provide an additional health benefit because walking is a weight-bearing exercise.
+This is an additional health benefit because walking is a weight-bearing exercise.
 Regular treadmill use can increase bone density.
 Denser, stronger bones decrease the risk of osteoporosis.
 Although all types of exercise provide a health benefit, treadmill use provides added value as a weight-bearing exercise.